catuhana/zsh-mommy/README.md

 ### When t-to Wun Mommy >///<

-If you dont w-want mommy t-to wun on evewy command, but o-on-demand, you c-can set `ZSH_MOMMY_RUN_AFTER_EVERY_COMMAND` t-to fawse.
+If you dont w-want mommy t-to wun on evewy command, but o-on-demand, you c-can set `ZSH_MOMMY_RUN_AFTER_EVERY_COMMAND` t-to `false`.
 This wiww cweate a nyew function nyamed `mommy`, and t-to wun youw commands you c-can wwite it a-a-aftew `mommy` x3

 ```sh
 mommy git status